apache/trafficcontrol/docs/source/development/traffic_monitor/traffic_monitor_api.rst

 ``/publish/CrConfig``
 =====================
-The CrConfig served to and consumed by Traffic Router.
+The CDN :term:`Snapshot` (historically named a "CRConfig") served to and consumed by Traffic Router.

 ``GET``
 -------